sterlingccode/message-lens-qvac/README.md

 # MessageLens — QVAC Local AI App

-MessageLens is a small local-first web app that reads a pasted message and returns its **intent, urgency, tone, a one-sentence summary, and a suggested reply**.
+sterlingccode MessageLens is a small local-first web app that reads a pasted message and returns its **intent, urgency, tone, a one-sentence summary, and a suggested reply**.

 The inference is performed locally by QVAC through the Node.js SDK.
 No API key is required and the message is not sent to a cloud AI service.